 Shipping Container Maintenance

 Shipping containers are very durable, made from Cor-Ten steel, which allows them to stand up to the harsh environmental elements while moving cargo overseas.
-They’re also designed and painted to withstand corrosion along with normal wear and tear, but it is still important to take care of the shipping container with minimal maintenance to prolong its service life.
+They’re also designed and painted to withstand corrosion along with normal wear and tear.
+Still, whether using your shipping container for transport or repurposing the container for business or personal use, it is important to perform minimal maintenance to prolong its service life.

 MOST IMPORTANT TYPES OF CONTAINER MAINTENANCE

 Lubricate the Container Hinges — When not in use for a long period of time, shipping container doors may become hard to open and in need of lubrication.
 Simply apply a little lubricant to restore the hinges and your doors will open a lot easier.
 Here is a video we put together with a product our customers use to help maintain the hinges.

 Inspect the Ground — If your shipping container was delivered on a softer surface like soil that doesn’t drain properly, gravel, clay or even asphalt, it may settle over time.
 If this happens, your container may shift on the uneven surface and some of our customers find that a 40 ft. long shipping container will have issues opening and closing the doors.
 If this happens, some people choose to re-level the container with a jack and put cement blocks or railroad ties underneath it.
 To prevent this from happening in the first place, we recommend having your container delivered on solid, well-drained surface from the start.